 Advanced applications often require custom software to be installed as a prerequisite.
 A Hadoop Mapper Python script may require access to SciPy/NumPy, for example, and this is often best arranged by simply installing these packages (using yum for example) by means of the node bootstrap script.
 See Understanding a Node Bootstrap Script for more information.

-The account’s storage credentials are used to read the script, which runs with root privileges on both master and slave nodes; on slave nodes, make it runs before any task is launched on behalf of the application.
+The account’s storage credentials are used to read the script, which runs with root privileges on both Coordinator and worker nodes; on worker nodes, make it runs before any task is launched on behalf of the application.

-Qubole recommends installing/updating custom Python libraries after activating Qubole’s Virtual Environment and installing libraries in it.
+Qubole recommends installing or updating custom Python libraries after activating Qubole’s Virtual Environment and installing libraries in it.

 Configure the following in the Cluster Composition section:

-When this option is selected, QDS bids for Spot instances when provisioning auto-scaling nodes.
+- Spot Instance: When you choose to use Spot Nodes, QDS bids for Spot instances when provisioning autoscaling nodes.

-Specifies the maximum bid price for the auto-scaling Spot nodes, as a percentage of On-Demand Instance price.
+- Maximum Price Percentage: Specifies the maximum bid price for the autoscaling Spot nodes, as a percentage of On-Demand Instance price.

-Specifies the time in minutes for which the bid is valid.
+- Request Timeout: Specifies the time in minutes for which the bid is valid.
+Set this to one minute.

-Specifies the maximum percentage of auto-scaling nodes that can be Spot instances.
+- Spot Nodes %: Specifies the maximum percentage of autoscaling nodes that can be Spot instances.
 For example, if the cluster has a minimum size of 2 nodes, a maximum size of 10, and a Spot percentage of 50%, then while scaling the node from 2 to 10 nodes, QDS tries to use 4 On-Demand and 4 Spot nodes.

 AWS EC2 Settings¶